polkadot-js/docs/docs/substrate/extrinsics.md

 ### setRecovered(lost: `MultiAddress`, rescuer: `MultiAddress`)
 - **interface**: `api.tx.recovery.setRecovered`
-- **summary**:    Allow ROOT to bypass the recovery process and set an a rescuer account  for a lost account directly.
+- **summary**:    Allow ROOT to bypass the recovery process and set a rescuer account  for a lost account directly.

    The dispatch origin for this call must be _ROOT_.